twhite96/made-mistakes-gatsby/src/pages/terms.md

 title: "Terms and policies"
 path: /terms/
 date: 2016-08-26
-last_modified_at: 2019-02-06
+last_modified_at: 2019-11-06T14:09:32-05:00
 excerpt: "Made Mistakes privacy policy, license, and other legal stuff you won't read."
 toc: true
 ---

-This is my personal website written and edited by me.
+This is my personal website written and edited by me (Michael Rose).
 Your use of this website, in any and all forms, constitutes an acceptance of these terms and policies.
 This page is reviewed and revised from time to time.

 All content provided is for informational purposes only.
 The articles and posts on this website are my own and don't necessarily represent the positions, strategies, or opinions of my employer or its subsidiaries.
 I make no representations as to the accuracy or completeness of any information found here or by following any links.
 I will not be liable for any errors or omissions in this information nor for the availability of this information.
 I will not be liable for any losses, injuries, or damages from the display or use of this information.

 ## Privacy policy

-At MadeMistakes.com, the privacy of my visitors is extremely important.
-This Privacy Policy outlines the types of personal information that is received and collected and how it is used.
+This Privacy Policy outlines the types of personal information that is received and collected and how it is used on the website.

-First and foremost, I will never share your email address or any other personal information to anyone without your direct consent.
+I will never share your email address or any other personal information to anyone without your direct consent.

 ### Log files